 = Project has potential environmental justice concerns due to the nature and/or location of the project.

 LAC = Los Angeles County, ORC = Orange County, RVC = Riverside County, and SBC = San Bernardino County

-- 1. Disposition may change prior to Governing Board Meeting - 2.
-Documents received by the CEQA Intergovernmental Review program but not requiring review are not included in this report.
+2. Documents received by the CEQA Intergovernmental Review program but not requiring review are not included in this report.